royeradames/nestjs-the-complete-developers-guide/persistent-data-with-nest/README.md

 ![options](pictures/typeorm%20options/options.png)

-save and remove run entity hooks insert, update, delete don't run entity hooks
+save(entity) and remove(entity) run entity hooks
+insert(Data), update(Data), delete(id) don't run entity hooks

+Running entity hooks cost doing 2 trips to the database.
+Requires getting the current database data of the field then using the method.
+Only doing 1 trip to the database doesn't allow entity hooks to run.
+It only works directly with the database.